amitde69/school-manager/README.md

 # school-manager
-school-manager is a collection of Kubernetes based services to manage a school database system.
+school-manager is a collection of Kubernetes based services and operators to manage a school database system using solely Kubernetes objects without a database.

 ## Running Locally
 ```